MKorona1/social_data_final_project/index.markdown

 **Enhanced Traffic Management During Peak Hours**:
 Implement safety measures at 7 AM and 4 PM, including tightening speed limits and enhancing traffic monitoring, coupled with safety awareness campaigns for commuters.
 **Addressing Geographic Risk Areas**:
-Redesign traffic flow and improve intersections in high-incident areas like Los Angeles and the Santa Monica Freeway (I-10).
+Redesign traffic flow and improve intersections in high severity incident areas like Los Angeles and the Santa Monica Freeway (I-10).
 Install warning systems at frequent accident points, and improve transportation infrastructure in accident-prone counties like Riverside, San Bernardino, and Imperial.
 **Optimization of Measures Against Weather Conditions**:
 Educate drivers about the risks during clear and adverse weather conditions.
 Promote accident prevention measures like better lighting and road signage, especially when visibility is low.
 **Implementation and Evaluation of Speed Cameras**: